-- 1027.
-English Composition II, Honors (3).
-Pr., ENGL 1010, with a minimum grade of C, and permission of instructor. - The essentials of composition and rhetoric, with study of research skills. - 1923.
-Computer Skills for English Majors (3).
-Pr., ENGL 1010 and ENGL 1020, with the required university English composition grade of C or higher in each course.
-Introduction to computer skills necessary for research and writing in language and literature, including wordprocessing, database access and research, and on-line research. - 2530.
+- 2530.
 Survey of English Literature I. (3).
 Pr., ENGL 1010 and ENGL 1020, with the required university English composition grade of C or higher.
 English literature from Beowulf through the 18th century. - 2540.
 Survey of English Literature II (3).
 Pr., ENGL 1010 and ENGL 1020, with the required university English composition grade of C or higher.
 English literature from the beginning of the 19th century to the present. - 2570.
 Survey of American Literature I (3).
 Pr., ENGL 1010 and ENGL 1020, with the required university English composition grade of C or higher in each course.
 American literature from the beginning to 1860. - 2580.
 Survey of American Literature II (3).
 Pr., ENGL 1010 and ENGL 1020, with the required university English composition grade of C or higher in each course.
 American literature from 1860 to the present. - 2600.
 Survey of Literature of the Western World I (3).
-Pr., ENGL 1010 and ENGL 1020, with the required university English composition grade of C or higher in each course. - Ancient, classical Greek and Roman, medieval, and Renaissance literature, including selected British masterworks. - 2610.
+Pr., ENGL 1010 and ENGL 1020, with the required university English composition grade of C or higher in each course.
+Ancient, classical Greek and Roman, medieval, and Renaissance literature, including selected British masterworks. - 2610.
 Survery Literature of the Western World II (3).
-Pr., ENGL 1010 and ENGL 1020, with the required university English composition grade of C or higher in each - The study of 17th-, 18th-, 19th-, and 20th-century literature, including selected British and American masterworks. - 3002.
+Pr., ENGL 1010 and ENGL 1020, with the required university English composition grade of C or higher in each course.
+The study of 17th-, 18th-, 19th-, and 20th-century literature, including selected British and American masterworks. - 3002.
 Competency in Writing (1).
 Pr., ENGL 1010 and ENGL 1020, with the required university English composition grade of C or higher in each course.
 A review of composition skills, with practice in writing for specific fields, such as nursing or education.
-Only the grades "CR" (passing) and "NC" (failure) will be assigned.
+Only the grades CR (passing) and NC (failure) will be assigned.
 May not be used as a substitute for the university English composition requirement or for ENGL 3030, ENGL 3050, or ENGL 3060 in any degree program. - 3012.
 Topics in Creative Writing (3).
 Pr., ENGL 1010 and ENGL 1020, with the required university English composition grade of C or higher in each course.
 Instruction in writing and critiquing poetry, fiction, non-fiction, plays, or screenplays.
-The focus will be announced at each scheduling of the course.
-Students will also read and discuss selected examples of relevant literature.
-Methods of publishing and fundamentals of the literary market will be studied.
+The focus announced at each scheduling of the course.
+Students read and discuss selected examples of relevant literature.
+Methods of publishing and fundamentals of the literary market studied.
 May be repeated twice for credit when the topics vary. - 3023.
 Special Topics in Literature and the Community (1-3).
-Pr., junior standing and permission of the instructor. - Study of literary works for depictions of the community and its components.
-Students will work in community projects.
-The focus will be announced at each scheduling of the course.
+Pr., junior standing and permission of the instructor.
+Study of literary works for depictions of the community and its components.
+Students work in community projects.
+The focus announced at each scheduling of the course.
 May be repeated once for credit when the topics vary.